Aravinth3011/Back-end-Task/README.md

 ->Create a database with this name, "userdata" ->create a table with this name, "data"

-USE this code to create the table under the "userdata" database

 create table student_register(
    id INT(225) NOT NULL AUTO_INCREMENT,
    email VARCHAR(225) NOT NULL,